Ph.D., 2008, Georgia State University, Educational Policy Studies

 Associate Dean for Academic Affairs

 Since 2009, Dr. Lyn has led or contributed to funded grants totaling over $10M from federal and state agencies, foundations, and not-for-profit organizations.
-Current projects include Racial and Ethnic Approaches to Community Health, a CDC-supported partnership with Morehouse School of Medicine to address food deserts; the Georgia Childhood Obesity Prevention Program, a multi-county initiative to support and accelerate local policy and environmental interventions for obesity prevention, with funding from Healthcare Georgia Foundation; Partnerships to Improve Community Health, a CDC-supported partnership with Fulton County Health Department focused on tobacco prevention; and, a study examining mortality disparities and resilience in low-income, minority communities in the South, funded by Robert Wood Johnson Foundation.
+Recent projects include Racial and Ethnic Approaches to Community Health, a CDC-supported partnership with Morehouse School of Medicine to address food deserts; the Georgia Childhood Obesity Prevention Program, a multi-county initiative to support and accelerate local policy and environmental interventions for obesity prevention, with funding from Healthcare Georgia Foundation; Partnerships to Improve Community Health, a CDC-supported partnership with Fulton County Health Department focused on tobacco prevention; and, a study examining mortality disparities and resilience in low-income, minority communities in the South, funded by Robert Wood Johnson Foundation.

 Dr. Lyn has advised and worked closely with state agencies, professional associations, not-for-profits, and the philanthropic community to prevent childhood obesity.
 He is an active member of the Physical Activity Policy Research Network (PAPRN), supported by the Centers for Disease Control and Prevention.